metafacture/metafacture-documentation/Fix-User-Guide.md

 ## Record-based and metadata manipulating approach
 While Metafature processes the data as a stream, the fix module does not it buffers the incoming stream to distinct records.
-So that you can manipulate all metadata-elements of a record at once and without focussing about the order of the incoming stream - which was a really big hassle in the stream-based MORPH.
+Thus you can manipulate all metadata-elements of a record at once and don't need to think about the order of the incoming stream - which was a really big hassle in the stream-based MORPH.
 The incoming record then can be manipulated, fields can be changed, removed or added.
 This also differs from the approach in MORPH where you construct a new record and a new data stream, whereas you change stuff in the record in FIX and "only" change the data stream in Metafacture.